Steak can be intimidating in general, more so with parts like flank or top round as they tend to be tougher than more expensive cuts of beef.

 London broil can be baked in the oven at different temperatures.
 The baking time depends on how you want the doneness to be.
 This is best checked using a meat thermometer or a dual probe food thermometer.
 Dual probe thermometer gives you real-time temperature as the meat cooks in the oven or broiler.

 For a rarely done steak, the temperature should only be at 120° to 125° F.

 If you prefer the steak to be medium-rare, then it must have 130° to 135° F internal temperature.
 One technique about getting it in the perfect temperature is to remove the meat 1 to 2 degrees early to your preferred doneness.

 How To Cook London Broil In The Oven At 350?

-If you don’t have much time, you can also cook it at a higher temperature to have it baked faster.
-Bake it at 400° F for 25 to 35 minutes for a medium done.
+If you have much time, you can also cook it at a lower temperature to baked it slower.
+Bake it at 350° F for 12-13 minutes.